emdeh/emdeh.github.io/_posts/2024-01-15-devvortex-walkthrough.md

 ```

-Lets first try submitting a bug to understand how the utility works.

-With `sudo /usr/bin/apport-cli -f` the utility enters the **File a bug** mode.
+With `sudo /usr/bin/apport-cli -f` the utility enters the **File a bug** mode to first attempt submitting a bug to understand how the utility works.

-At the end, we have the option to view the report.
+At the end, of the submission is an option to view the report.

 <img src="/assets/img/20240115-devvortext-apportuse.png" alt="20240115-devvortext-apportuse.png" class="auto-resize">

-We can see in next screen that it opens in a `vim` style editor.
+The screen that follows opens in a `vim` style editor.

 <img src="/assets/img/20240115-devvortext-apportshell.png" alt="20240115-devvortext-apportshell.png" class="auto-resize">

-If we try to pass a shell to it by typing `!/bin/bash` it would theoretically launch under the sudo privileges from which the utility is being ran.
+Passing a shell to it by typing `!/bin/bash` may, theoretically, launch a new shell under the sudo privileges from which the utility is being ran.

 and it does!